By Ed Cladera, MD, AristaMD Medical Director

 - These specialists may not be available consistently, and time often limited

-Unlike curbside consults, eConsults provide a way for providers to engage in secure, detailed, and documented collaboration in order to obtain specialty care guidance.
+Unlike the undocumented curbside consult, eConsults provide a way for providers to engage in secure, detailed, and documented collaboration in order to obtain specialty care guidance.
 This approach has numerous beneficial aspects, such as the following:

 - eConsults provide reliable access to a broad network of specialists